 You will also find here free excerpts of well-known literature works in Chinese with their Chinese vocabulary guides in English and pinyin to help with Mandarin reading.
 Quiz yourself in a fun and interactive way with our FREE Chinese characters online flashcards!
 All the basic Chinese words you always wanted to know are covered here.

 Help yourself to some awesomely cool wallpapers that will help you memorize the most difficult Chinese characters.
-Surprise a friend with an elegant bilingual Chinese ecard, find yourself a nice Chinese name or just have fun exploring our website!
+Help your kids and toddlers learn Chinese, find the meaning of your name in Chinese or just have fun exploring our website!

 Unless otherwise stated, Chinese is understood as Mandarin Chinese throughout the website.